 The Police will deal with any reports or concerns as they would normally do.
 The Police have also spoken to other areas who have accommodated asylum seekers.
 The feedback has been that there has been low levels of crime and disorder during their stay.

-If you are experiencing any concerns about noise and anti-social behaviour from the hotel, please email:
+If you are experiencing local concerns regarding the hotel, please email:

 Concerns will be raised with the hotel and relevant partners.